 Below is a step by step guide of how you can set-up and broadcast a live stream using Studio, with invited speakers, shared onscreen content, and engagement options for your partipants.

-Before you can use Studio, you'll first need to create your live stream and select SpotMe Studio as the provider.
+Before you can use Studio, you'll first need to create your live session (virtual or hybrid) and select SpotMe Studio as the provider.
 When doing so, remember to add the desired engagement features that you wish to use in your stream: Clapping, Q&A, Polls, and live interpretation.

 - Open a room